 6. Important documents

 Vehicle registration documents need to be kept in cars.
 However, storing other important papers such as tax forms or bank statements in your car can leave you vulnerable to identity theft.

 Leaving a pet alone in a parked car while you run errands can endanger the animal’s health, notes People for the Ethical Treatment of Animals.

-When the outside temperature is 70 degrees, temperatures inside a parked car can rise to 99 degrees in 20 minutes.
+When the outside temperature is 70 degrees, temperatures inside a parked car can rise to 99 degrees within 20 minutes.
 On a 90-degree day, the temperature inside a car can hit 109 degrees in 10 minutes.
-PETA says that animals can have brain damage from heat exposure or even die from heat stroke in as little as 15 minutes.
+PETA says animals can have brain damage from heat exposure or even die from heat stroke in as little as 15 minutes.